-$[\]overline{}^{17}$ The correlation between end-of-day balance and wealth is 0.15, with a T-statistic of 58.8.
-See Figure 6.
+$^{16}$ The correlation between end-of-day balance and wealth is 0.15, with a T-statistic of 58.8.
+See Fig. 6.

+specific prediction with respect to past transfers that is consistent with the data: i is expected to make a smaller transfer to i following a shock to i when the net balance of i-j transfers is negative, i.e., when i has received more from j than j has received from i in the recent past.
+This formal property is intuitive: a negative balance of transfers, which we measure as $T{iit}^{net}$ , can be thought of as the amount that i "owes" j at the time of the shock.
+By contrast, if shock-induced transfers are motivated by pure charity, there is no obvious reason why they should depend on prior transfers.
 In fact, to the extent that past transfers from j to i signal j's altruism towards i, transfers sent in response to the earthquake should, if anything, be increasing in past transfers from j to i.
-We find the opposite.18

-Furthermore, reciprocity with limited commitment also implies that a positive T{ijt}^{net} should not affect transfers following a shock to i.
+We find the opposite Furthermore, conditional reciprocity also implies that a positive $T{iit}^{net}$ should not affect transfers following a shock to i.
 The intuitive logic is the same: if i does not "owe" anything to j, what j is willing to give to i is only bound by j's voluntary participation constraint which, in this case, is unlikely to be binding.
-We test this specific prediction in Appendix Table 9 by estimating the regression separately for positive and negative T{ijt}^{net} .
-As predicted by the reciprocity model, the coefficient of $T{ijt}^{net} Shock{irt}$ is significant only when T{jit}^{net} is negative, not when it is positive.
+We test this specific prediction in Appendix Table 9 by estimating the regression separately for positive and negative $T{ijt}^{net}$ .
+As predicted by the reciprocity model, the coefficient of $T{ijt}^{net}$ \Shockirt is significant only when $T{jit}^{net}$ is negative, not when it is positive.